SCIAA CHARTER SCHOOL AND ASD INFORMATION

 - Officers/Guards should report to the site one (1) hour prior to game start time and remain on the scene until the parking lot has cleared.

-Charter schools are considered system-wide schools.
+Most Charter/ASD schools are considered system-wide schools.
 Their territory or zone is the county in which they are in.
 Therefore, any student with an athletic record the past twelve months in a Shelby County school that transfers to your school is ineligible in that sport(s), by rule.
 The same would apply if a student-athlete leaves your school and goes to another school in the county.
+If your school has a defined territory or zone please contact the TSSAA.

 CHANGES TO SCHEDULES